ShopFiberOptic Blog

 OS1 and OS2 singlemode fiber compared: attenuation specs, water peak, indoor vs outside plant use, distance limits, and which to specify for FTTH, campus backbone, and long-haul deployments.

-OTDR Bidirectional Testing: Why Both Directions Matter and How to Do It Right
+OTDR Bidirectional Testing: Why and How

-OTDR Dead Zones: Event vs Attenuation
+OTDR Dead Zones: Event Dead Zone vs Attenuation Dead Zone

-OTDR Launch and Receive Cables
+OTDR Launch Cables and Receive Cables: Why You Need Both

-OTDR Pulse Width Explained
+OTDR Pulse Width Explained: Choosing the Right Setting

-OTDR Singlemode vs Multimode Settings: Wavelength, IOR, Pulse Width, and Range
+OTDR Singlemode vs Multimode Settings

-OTDR vs Power Meter: When to Use Each
+OTDR vs Power Meter: When to Use Each Tool

-Plenum vs Riser Fiber Cable: NEC Code Guide
+Plenum vs Riser Fiber Cable: Code-Compliant Selection

 Plenum (OFNP) and riser (OFNR) fiber cable jacket ratings compared: NEC 770 requirements, fire performance, where each rating is required, NEC vs CMP/CMR distinctions, and how to specify the right jacket for your installation.